The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Method

 For a certain input variable, the neuron has a total of ${\rm k_{max}}$ synapses,${\rm l_{min}}$ shows that the synaptic range change enjoys a certain degree of plasticity, and the minimum synaptic effective range is ${\rm l_{min}}$. $g_{r} (m,k)$ controls ${\rm l_{min}}$ with iterations and represents the elasticity or plasticity of synapses, and if the value of ${\rm l_{min}}$ is overly small, the change of $n_1 (m,k)$ will be too elastic and may make the test results deteriorate. ${\rm k_{max}}$ indicates the synapse population involved in the neurons from input to output units, and ${\rm l_{max}}$ represents the sum of ranges of time series and is a constant.
 For the signal of a neuron (i.e., an input variable), when one synapse strengthens, there must be surrounding synapses that are weakened.
 In the case when ${\rm l_{max}}={\rm k_{max}} \times {\rm l_{min}}$, i.e., the case in which the synaptic effective range is constant, the $n_1 (m,k)={\rm l_{min}}$ is also a constant value.
 That is, for ${\rm l_{min}}={\rm l_{max}}/{\rm k_{max}}$, constant-range synapses also satisfy Formula \eqref{eq2} and Formula \eqref{eq3}.
 Formula \eqref{eq2} can be named the synaptic competitive formula, and Formula \eqref{eq3} can be dubbed as the synaptic strength rebalance formula.

-Formula \eqref{eq4} updates $r(m,k)$ by current and mnemonic synaptic effective range weight, the best previous $r(m,k)_{best}$.
-Formula \eqref{eq4} is named the Brain Plasticity formula.
-In the model featuring critical period, the hypothesis is best previous Brain Plasticity affects current Brain Plasticity. $P=sign(rand-0.5)\times rand \times ({\rm j_{max}}- j)/{\rm j_{max}}$ implements plus or minus disturbance of Brain Plasticity-astrocytic Brain Plasticity phagocytic synapses factor, and this also enables dynamic synaptic strength balance.
-The dynamic forgotten memory astrocytic synapse formation memory persistence factor and disturbance astrocytic Brain Plasticity phagocytic synapses factor shown in Fig. \ref{fig1}. $({\rm j_{max}}- j)/{\rm j_{max}}$ illustrates we give decreasing weights of factor at critical period in $P$. ${\rm sign}(rand-0.5)$ gives Formula $P$ both positive and negative results. $P$ can be negative because of astrocytes phagocytose synapses, but considering the strength rebalance of synaptic effect, $P$ should be positive and negative.
+Formula \eqref{eq4} updates $r(m,k)$ by current and memory synaptic effective range weight, the best previous $r(m,k)_{best}$, and the relatively good $r(m,k)_{better}$.
+In the model featuring critical period, the hypothesis is relatively good brain plasticity affects current brain plasticity. $P={\rm sign}(rand-0.5)\times rand \times ({\rm j_{max}} - j)/{\rm j_{max}}$ implements plus or minus disturbance of brain plasticity astrocytes phagocytose synapses factor, and this also enables dynamic synaptic strength balance.
+The dynamic forgotten memory astrocytic synapse formation cortex memory persistence factor and disturbance astrocytes phagocytose synapses factor shown in Fig. \ref{fig1}. $({\rm j_{max}}- j)/{\rm j_{max}}$ illustrates we give decreasing weights of factor at critical period in $P$. ${\rm sign}(rand-0.5)$ gives Formula $P$ both positive and negative results. $P$ can be negative because of astrocytes phagocytose synapses, but considering the strength rebalance of synaptic effect, $P$ should be positive and negative.
 The $P$ decreases with the maturation response of astrocytes.